ShadowEGGx/obsidian_backup/Java OOP.md

     // Constructor with parameter same as instance variable Person(String name) {
-        this.name = name; // 'this.name' refers to the instance variable
+        this.name = name; // 'this.name' refers to the current obj
     }

     void display() {